SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 The final top-K neighbors come from the result heap.
 The time complexity is O(log N).

+### How do inserts work?
+Insertion happens one element at a time.

+1. **Assign Layer**: The new element is assigned a maximum layer $l$ based on an exponential distribution (making higher layers scarcer).
+2. **Find Entry Point**: Start from the top layer.
+Greedily traverse the graph to find the closest node to the new element in the current layer.
+Move down to the next layer using this node as the entry point.
+Repeat until you reach layer $l$.
+3. **Connect Neighbors**: From layer $l$ down to 0:
+    - Perform a search to find the $M$ closest neighbors to the new element.
+    - Add bidirectional edges between the new element and these neighbors.
+    - If a neighbor now has too many connections (exceeding $M_{max}$), prune the connections (usually keeping the closest and most diverse ones) to maintain the graph properties.

+### How do deletions work?
+The original HNSW paper does not describe a deletion algorithm, and HNSW is generally optimized for append-only or static datasets.

+However, practical implementations like **pgvector** handle deletions using a "soft delete" combined with a vacuum process:

+1. **Soft Delete**: When a row is deleted, it isn't immediately removed from the HNSW graph.
+It is just marked as "dead".
+The graph structure remains intact, and searches still traverse these nodes but ignore them in the final result.
+2. **Vacuum / Repair**: To reclaim space and fix the graph, `pgvector` uses a **VACUUM** process (specifically `RepairGraph` pass).

+If you don't run VACUUM, the "dead" nodes pile up, wasting memory and potentially slowing down searches (as the algorithm wastes time traversing deleted nodes).

+### Are results reproducible?
+The search results are **deterministic** for a fixed, static graph.
+If you run the same query twice on the exact same index (and the index hasn't changed), you get the same result.

+However, the **index construction is non-deterministic**:
+- **Random Layer Assignment**: The layer assignment for each vector is random.
+- **Parallelism**: If the index is built using multiple threads (which `pgvector` supports), the order of insertions varies.
+Since the graph structure depends on the order of insertion, the final graph will differ between runs.

+So, if you build the index twice on the same data, you might get slightly different graphs, which leads to slightly different recall or result orderings for the same query.

 ### What does EF parameter control?
 EF stands for exploration factor.